jordanpenard/brew-monitor/README.md

 ## Website

-The [website](website/README.md) is providing an API that the sensor can contact to store and and a UI for the users to see the information.
+The [website](website/README.md) is providing an API that the sensor can contact to store and a UI for the users to see the information.